JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_references.md

 refer to any name defined elsewhere; instead, it defines a name by itself.

 A reference is an instance of a class implementing the [`PsiReference`](upsource:///platform/core-api/src/com/intellij/psi/PsiReference.java) interface.
 Note that references are distinct from PSI elements.
-You can obtain the references created by a PSI element by calling `PsiElement.getReferences()`, and can go back from a reference to an element by calling `PsiReference.getElement()`.
+References created by a PSI element are returned from `PsiElement.getReferences()`, the underlying PSI element of a reference can be obtained from `PsiReference.getElement()`.

-To *resolve* the reference - to locate the declaration being referenced - you call `PsiReference.resolve()`.
+To *resolve* the reference - to locate the declaration being referenced - call `PsiReference.resolve()`.
 It's very important to understand the difference between `PsiReference.getElement()` and `PsiReference.resolve()`.
 The former method returns the _source_ of a reference, while the latter returns its _target_.
 In the example above, for the `message` reference, `getElement()` will return the `message` identifier on the second line of the snippet, and `resolve()` will return the `message` identifier on the first line (inside the parameter list).

-The process of resolving references is distinct from parsing, and is not performed at the same time.
+The process of resolving references is distinct from parsing and is not performed at the same time.
 Moreover, it is not always successful.
-If the code currently open in the IDE does not compile, or in other situations, it's normal for `PsiReference.resolve()` to return `null`, and if you work with references, you need to be able to handle that in your code.
+If the code currently open in the IDE does not compile, or in other situations, it's normal for `PsiReference.resolve()` to return `null` - all code working with references must be prepared to handle that.

 > **TIP** Please see also _Cache results of heavy computations_ in [Working with PSI efficiently](/reference_guide/performance/performance.md#working-with-psi-efficiently).

 ## Contributed References

-In addition to references defined by the semantics of the programming language, IntelliJ IDEA recognizes many references which are determined by the semantics of the APIs and frameworks used in your code.
+In addition to references defined by the semantics of the programming language, the IDE recognizes many references which are determined by the semantics of the APIs and frameworks used in code.
 Consider the following example:

 ```java
 File f = new File("foo.txt");
 ```

 Here, "foo.txt" has no special meaning from the point of view of the Java syntax - it's just a string literal.
-However, if you open this example in IntelliJ IDEA, and if you have a file called "foo.txt" in the same directory, you'll notice that you're able to Ctrl-click on "foo.txt" and navigate to the file.
-This works because IntelliJ IDEA recognizes the semantics of `new File(...)` and _contributes a reference_ into the string literal passed as a parameter to the method.
+However, opening this example in IntelliJ IDEA and having a file called "foo.txt" in the same directory, one can <kbd>Ctrl/Cmd</kbd>-Click on "foo.txt" and navigate to the file.
+This works because the IDE recognizes the semantics of `new File(...)` and _contributes a reference_ into the string literal passed as a parameter to the method.

-Normally, references can be contributed into elements which don't have their own references, such as string literals and comments.
-References are also often contributed into non-code files, such as XML or JSON.
+Typically, references can be contributed to elements that don't have their own references, such as string literals and comments.
+References are also often contributed to non-code files, such as XML or JSON.

 Contributing references is one of the most common ways to extend an existing language.
 For example, your plugin can contribute references to Java code, even though the Java PSI is part of the platform and not defined in your plugin.

-To contribute your own references, see the [reference contributor tutorial](/tutorials/custom_language_support/reference_contributor.md).
+To contribute references, see the [reference contributor tutorial](/tutorials/custom_language_support/reference_contributor.md).

 ## References with Optional or Multiple Resolve Results

-In the simplest case, a reference resolves to a single element, and if the resolve fails, this means that the code is incorrect and the IDE needs to highlight it as an error.
+In the simplest case, a reference resolves to a single element, and if resolving fails, the code is incorrect, and the IDE needs to highlight it as an error.
 However, there are cases when the situation is different.

 The first case is *soft references*.
 Consider the `new File("foo.txt")` example above.
-If IntelliJ IDEA can't find the file "foo.txt", it doesn't mean that an error needs to be highlighted - maybe the file is only available at runtime.
+If the IDE can't find the file "foo.txt", it doesn't mean that an error needs to be highlighted - maybe the file is only available at runtime.
 Such references return `true` from the `PsiReference.isSoft()` method.